combo-lab/combo_vite/USER_GUIDE.md

 </head>
 ```

-In dev mode, the `<.vite_assets>` component will automatically detect the Vite development server and inject the `@vite/client` to enable Hot Module Replacement.
-In build mode, the component will load your compiled and versioned assets, including any imported CSS.
+In dev mode, the `<.vite_assets />` component will automatically detect the Vite development server and inject the `@vite/client` to enable Hot Module Replacement.
+In build mode, the component will load the compiled and versioned assets, including any imported CSS.

 #### Inline assets